loopdash/cleveland-lead-testing/src/faqs/where-lead-hazards-hide-cleveland-homes-windows-doors.md

 title: Where are lead hazards most often found in Cleveland homes?
 description: Common locations of lead hazards in older Cleveland homes - windows, doors, stairs, and high-wear surfaces
 date: 2024-01-15
-tags: [cleveland, lead, hazards, locations]
+tags: [safety, maintenance, prevention, testing]
 short_answer: Lead hazards are found on surfaces children can chew or that get wear-and-tear -  windows, doors, stairs, railings, banisters, and porches in pre-1978 homes.
 ---
 <h2>Common lead hazard locations in Cleveland residential properties</h2>